ORNL/ReSolve/docs/index.rst

 Authors and acknowledgment
 --------------------------

-Primary authors of this project are:
+The primary authors of this project are:

 * Kasia Świrydowicz Kasia.Swirydowicz@amd.com (AMD)
 * Slaven Peles peless@ornl.gov (ORNL)